ortexx/express-form-data/README.md

   autoFiles: true;
 };

-// parse a data with connect-multiparty. app.use(formData.parse(multipartyOptions));
+// parse data with connect-multiparty. app.use(formData.parse(multipartyOptions));
 // clear all empty files (size == 0)
 app.use(formData.format());